gsferreira/gsferreira.github.com/src/archive/2021/taking-control-over-xunit-test-names/index.md

 Often, you even find multiple practices in the same codebase.
 They go from _Given_When_Then_ to _MethodUnderTest_Scenario_ExpectedResult_ or even variances where one person may use Pascal and another Snake case.

-Often we forget that **the most important thing is expressing clearly the test intent**.
+Often, we forget that **the most important thing is expressing clearly the test intent**.
 So, it's the question of how to make the most of those shapes or forms.

 ## xUnit Test name customization

 The good news is that you have some ways to control xUnit behaviour in terms of test display names.

-The most simple one is defining a custom Display Name through the Fact attribute.
+The simplest one is defining a custom Display Name through the Fact attribute.

 ```csharp
 [Fact(DisplayName = "Get the max number of an array")]